izsoandras/Advent-of-Code-2024/day2/README.md

 This way, with minimal processing power and memory, the defects can be found, with reading the input only character by character.

 ### 2. part
 Unfortunately the architecture of the first task does not support well this modified scenario.
+Modifying the C code would have taken too much time, so I decided to ease the challange and implement the solution in python.